dlavieri/pexels_photo_grid/README.md

-# Rokt Coding Assessment, July 2022
+# Coding take-home, July 2022

 ## About MVP